statisticalbiotechnology/app_bioinfo/plotting/plotting.md

 |  1 | Bob    |    12 |
 |  2 | Clarke |    13 |

-Or load a predefined DataFrame:
+Or load a predefined DataFrame, in this case I download from seaborn, which has several datasets available for illustration, which can be listed through `seaborn.get_dataset_names()`

 ```
 import pandas as pd